nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 ## Convert VCF into PLINK readable format

-Convert the .vcf into PLINK readable format: map and ped.
 [PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one individual per row) and MAP files contain information on the name and position of the markers in the PED file.

+Convert the .vcf into PLINK readable format: ped and map

 ```
  $ vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor